Representations of categories of finite relational structures and associated endomorphism monoids: Uniformly continuous representations of endomorphism monoids

 \section{Uniformly continuous representations of endomorphism monoids}

-In this section, we establish a categorical equivalence between uniformly continuous modules over endomorphism monoids of infinite relational structures and sheaves on the corresponding finite substructure categories, and explore several concrete examples and applications.
+In this section, we establish a categorical equivalence between uniformly continuous modules over topological transformation monoids $\mathscr{E}$ and sheaves on the corresponding categories $\C$ of finite subsets and finite restrictions of elements in $\mathscr{E}$, and explore several concrete examples and applications.